JoshuaOyewole/RCCG_moo/README.md

-# Dixre Multi-user App Documentation
+# Mount of Olive Web App Documentation

 This documentation provides instructions on setting up and running the dixre application that includes signup, login, password reset